cccbr/belfryupkeep/content/docs/170-glossary/index.md

 ## Diocesan Advisory Committee (DAC)

-Within the Church of England, the DAC is the lead body in the diocese for advice on the care and development of church buildings; providing advice to parishes, Archdeacons, and the Diocesan Chancellor.
+Within the Church of England, the DAC is the [lead body in the diocese](https://www.churchofengland.org/resources/churchcare/church-buildings-council/how-we-manage-our-buildings/diocesan-advisory-map) for advice on the care and development of church buildings; providing advice to parishes, Archdeacons, and the Diocesan Chancellor.
 It has a key role to promote good practice in the maintenance and development of church buildings.
 Before considering a faculty application, the Chancellor is obliged to take advice from the DAC.
 The DAC will appoint one or more DAC Bells Advisers.
-Towers will benefit by maintaing contact with their local Adviser.
+Towers will benefit by maintaining contact with their local Adviser.

 ## Ellacombe Apparatus